-In 1947, the Religious Society of Friends (Quakers) received the Nobel Peace Prize for Quaker service work during war.
+In 1947, the Religious Society of Friends (Quakers) received the Nobel Peace Prize for service work done during war.
 All of the Quaker Service Committees’ work is honoured by the Prize and the ethics that garnered it continue to inform our work today.

 During the Vietnam War many war and draft resisters came to Canada from the United States.
-Some participated in Grindstone Island programs; some were assisted by Quaker Meetings, individual Friends and families; and some settled in Canada and became Friends.
+Some participated in Grindstone Island programs; some were assisted by Quaker Meetings, individual Friends, and families; and some settled in Canada and became Friends.

-For some the program was controversial, but for many it was a labour of love in war-time.
+For some, the program was controversial, but for many it was a labour of love in war-time.
 It provided considerable aid to the sufferers and served as a witness against war.